 Web Page: http://music.asu.edu

-Violinist Katherine McLin enjoys an extremely varied and prolific performing career as a concerto soloist, recitalist and chamber and orchestral musician.
-Since her debut with the Oregon Symphony at the age of fifteen, Dr. McLin has made over 80 appearances as soloist with orchestras across the country.
-Appearances since 2012 include the Tchaikovsky Violin Concerto with Symphony of the West Valley, the Beethoven Violin Concerto with the Tempe Symphony Orchestra and the Piazzolla Four Seasons with the ProMusica Chamber Orchestra of Ohio.
-Upcoming concerto performances in the 2013–14 season include Joel Puckett’s Short Stories with the University of Michigan Wind Ensemble, Beethoven’s Triple Concerto with the Scottsdale Philharmonic and Haydn Sinfonia Concertante with the ProMusica Chamber Orchestra.
+Violinist Katherine McLin enjoys an extremely varied and prolific performing career as a concerto soloist, recitalist, and chamber and orchestral musician.
+Since her debut with the Oregon Symphony at the age of fifteen, Dr. McLin has made over 100 appearances as soloist with orchestras across the country.
+Recent and upcoming appearances include the Tchaikovsky Violin Concerto with Symphony of the West Valley, Sibelius Violin Concerto with the Tempe Symphony Orchestra, Mendelssohn Concerto with the Scottsdale Philharmonic, Joel Puckett’s Short Stories with the University of Michigan Wind Ensemble and Piazzolla’s Four Seasons with the ProMusica Chamber Orchestra of Ohio.

 As a member of the McLin/Campbell Duo with pianist Andrew Campbell and frequent chamber music collaborator with colleagues around the world, Dr. McLin performs extensively throughout the United States and abroad.
-She has served as a featured performer in numerous national and international conferences, including the International Double Reed Society (2011 and 1997), International Clarinet Association (2011), International Schoenberg Conference (2005), National MTNA (Music Teacher’s National Association) Conference (2003), IPAC (International Percussive Arts Conference) (2002) and SEAMUS (Society for Electro-Acoustic Music in the US) (2003).
+She is a frequent guest artist at summer chamber music festivals, most recently with the Chintimini Chamber Music Festival (OR), Saarburg Chamber Music Festival (Germany) and with the Orlando Chamber Players at the Festival of the Black Hills (SD).
+She has served as a featured performer in numerous national and international conferences, including the American String Teacher’s Association, International Double Reed Society, International Clarinet Association, International Schoenberg Conference, National MTNA (Music Teacher’s National Association) Conference, IPAC (International Percussive Arts Conference), and SEAMUS (Society for Electro-Acoustic Music in the U.S.).

-Dr. McLin appears on 19 compact disc recordings under the Summit, Centaur and Opus One labels.
-Additionally, Dr. McLin’s live and recorded performances have been broadcast on NPR’s Performance Today, NYC’s WQXR (Bob Sherman’s “Listening Room” program), and local radio stations throughout the country.
+Dr. McLin appears on 19 compact disc recordings under the Summit, Centaur, and Opus One labels.
+Additionally, Dr. McLin’s live and recorded performances have been broadcast on NPR’s Performance Today, NYC’s WQXR (Bob Sherman’s “Listening Room” program), and local television and radio stations throughout the country.

 Dr. McLin plays on a 1734 Sanctus Seraphin violin, on loan from an anonymous foundation.